vishal-patidar-02/WanderLust/README.md

-# WanderLust Phase-2
+# WanderLust

-WanderLust Phase-2 is the intermediate version of a travel planning application developed as part of the Delta batch by Apna College.
-This phase includes essential features for users to start exploring and planning their travels.
+WanderLust  is the intermediate version of a travel planning application developed as part of the Delta batch by Apna College.
+This project includes essential features for users to start exploring and planning their travels.

 ## Features